julelang/manual/src/packages/std/json.md

 ### Rules of Tags

 Tags must follow specific rules.
 JSON key names can include any punctuation marks except for backslashes (`\`) and quotation marks (`"`), which are reserved and therefore not allowed.
 Beyond that, key names should consist of Unicode letters and numbers.
-Additionally, tags must be unique within the same struct—no two fields should share the same JSON key name to avoid duplication and conflict during encoding or decoding.
+Additionally, tags must be unique within the same struct-no two fields should share the same JSON key name to avoid duplication and conflict during encoding or decoding.

 If a field's JSON key name is duplicated, all fields sharing that same key name will be ignored during encoding and decoding.
 If you assign a tag name to a non-public (unexported) field, it will still be included in the encode and decode processes despite being non-public.
 If you use the tag `json:"-"`, the field will be explicitly ignored and excluded from both encoding and decoding.
 If your tag is not valid, fall back to the default naming and visibility behavior.